grahamburgess3/oop/README.md

 # oop
-Code related to STORC session on OOP in Python
+Code related to STORC session on OOP in Python - Jan 2024